plotly/plotly.py-docs/python/cone-plot.md

     title: 3D Cone Plots | Plotly
 ---

 A cone plot is the 3D equivalent of a 2D [quiver plot](./quiver-plots/), i.e., it represents a 3D vector field using cones to represent the direction and norm of the vectors.
 3-D coordinates are given by `x`, `y` and `z`, and the coordinates of the vector field by `u`, `v` and `w`.
+The color of the cones correspond to the local value of the vector norm.

 ### Basic 3D Cone